-- A. The Union and Employer jointly agree that the intent of this provision is to recognize the unique nature of fire and police work and is meant to protect and support Public Safety employees in the event of a serious or catastrophic injury received in the line of duty during a given year.
+- A. The Union and Employer jointly agree that the intent of this provision is to recognize the unique nature of the work of firefighters and providers of emergency medical services, and is meant to protect and support fire department employees in the event of a serious or catastrophic injury received in the line of duty during a given year.
 It is further understood by both parties that all other work-related injuries that qualify a member for Workers' Compensation, will not be covered under this provision and will be handled through the City's standard Workers' Compensation process. - B. Full-time employees may qualify for injury leave in the event of a serious injury received in the line of duty.
 Injury leave will be granted for up to twelve (12) consecutive months from the date of initial injury for a full-time Department employee who has suffered a serious injury in the line of duty and which qualifies them for Worker's Compensation.
 For purposes of this provision, "an injury in the line of duty" means only: